 - Tik Tok Diner – Right by the New Yorker and Pen Station on 8th Ave

-Where to Stay in New York City
+Where to Stay

 Hotels in New York also book up pretty quickly, so it is best to book in advance.
 Here are some New York City Hotels to consider.

-Or check out this more detailed list of where to stay in NYC!
+Or check out this more detailed list of Where to Stay in NYC!

-Best Time to Visit New York
+Best Time to Visit

 I get asked this question all the time, and to be honest, it is hard to answer!
 That is because New York offers something pretty special throughout the entire year.

-During the Summer, NYC is really vibing with tons of rooftop bars, outdoor eateries, movies in the park, kayaking, dinner cruises, Governors Island, and tons of additional summer events.
+During the Summer, is really vibing with tons of rooftop bars, outdoor eateries, movies in the park, kayaking, dinner cruises, Governors Island, and tons of additional summer events.
 The con is that it is hot and humid.

 During Christmas time is super popular to visit New York, and with good reason.
-It’s so magical with all the lights, decorations, Christmas Trees, Christmas-themed restaurants….. you get the point!
+It’s so magical with all the lights, decorations, Christmas Trees, Christmas-themed restaurants… you get the point!
 This is probably my second favorite time, but it of course is cold and way more crowded.

 Read: Best Things to do in NYC in December

-4 Days in New York Itinerary: Wrap-up
+4 Days in NYC Itinerary Wrap-up

-Yay, we have made it through this 4 days in New York itinerary!
-As you can see, New York has so much to offer and this itinerary is mainly just Manhattan!
-I hope you have the best time in New York City and if you were unable to squeeze all these NYC attractions in, don’t worry, you will probably be back!
+Yay, we have made it through this ultimate NYC itinerary!
+As you can see, New York City has so much to offer and this itinerary is mainly just Manhattan!
+I hope you have the best time in New York City, and if you were unable to squeeze all these NYC attractions in, don’t worry, you will probably be back!Â

 This is so great!
 Do you have a different itinerary for a visit in December with all the Christmas fun?
 Thank you!